karrirasinmaki/blackpepperswing-www/_posts/2022-11-22-a-not-so-brief-history-of-swing-dance.md

 ---
 layout: post
-subheadline: From 1900s to today
+subtitle: From 1900s to today
 title: A (Not-So) Brief History of Swing Dance
-teaser: ''
+teaser: Let's take a look on history of swing dancing!
+Starting from the birth, throught the revival, all the way to the present day.
 categories:
 - articles
 tags:
 - history
 header:
-  image_fullwidth: ''
-  image: ''
-  pattern: ''
-  color: ''
-  background-color: ''
-  title: ''
-  caption: ''
-  caption_url: ''
+  short: true
 image:
+  src: 1941-savoy-ballroom-interior-edited-welcometothesavoy.jpg
   title: ''
-  homepage: ''
-  thumb: ''
   caption: ''
   caption_url: ''
-iframe: ''
-video:
-  embedURL: ''
-  contentURL: ''
-  thumbnailUrl: ''
-comments: true
-breadcrumb: false
+comments: false
-show_meta: true
+show_meta: false
-meta_title: ''
-meta_description: ''

 ---
 Let’s start with a fun fact that in the very beginning of “swing dancing” this term wasn’t as widely used as it is nowadays.
 According to [Harri Heinila’s research of the term in newspapers and magazines](https://authenticjazzdance.wordpress.com/2016/01/07/swing-dance-or-jazz-dance-a-few-words-about-the-use-of-the-terms/) at the NY Public Library database, between 1920 and 1943 “swing dance” or “swing dancing” appears in the search only over 500 times.
 And jumping forward to the XXI century, between 2000 and 2015 – almost 14,000 results.